ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ## Web workers

-AMP's validation rules forbid developers from running JavaScript in a webpage via a `<script>` tag.
-Excessive JavaScript can make websites slow and unresponsive, and AMP wishes to guard against this.
+Excessive JavaScript can make websites slow and unresponsive.
+In order to control what JavaScript AMP pages load and when it executes, AMP's validation rules forbid developers from running JavaScript in a webpage via a `<script>` tag.

 [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) present a way to run JavaScript more safely.
 Normally all JavaScript [runs in a single thread](https://www.youtube.com/watch?v=cCOL7MC4Pl0), but each worker runs in a thread of its own.
 This is possible because they lack access to the DOM or the `window` object, and each worker runs in its own global scope.
 Thus they can't interfere with each other's work or with mutations caused by code in the main thread.
 They can only communicate with the main thread and with one another via [messages containing objects](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage).
 Workers offer a path to a multithreaded Web, a way to encapsulate JavaScript in a sandbox where it can't block the UI.

-Normally, workers don't have access to the DOM.
+Workers don't come with access to the DOM.
 To fill this gap, the AMP team created an open-source library called [WorkerDOM](https://github.com/ampproject/worker-dom/).
 WorkerDOM copies the DOM to a virtual DOM and makes the copy available to a worker.
 WorkerDOM also recreates a subset of the standard DOM API.
 When the worker makes changes to the virtual DOM, WorkerDOM recreates those changes in the real DOM.
 This lets the worker manipulate the DOM and make changes on the page using standard techniques.
-(Note that the DOM synchronization only goes in one direction.
-If the main thread modifies the DOM, the worker will not be informed.)
+The DOM synchronization only goes in one direction.
+If the main thread modifies the DOM, nothing will let the worker know.

 `amp-script` is essentially a wrapper around WorkerDOM that makes WorkerDOM usable in AMP.
 WorkerDOM provides the core of `amp-script`'s functionality.